1m5/1m5-did/README.md

 # Decentralized IDentification (DID) Service
-Implementing [Web Of Trust](https://en.wikipedia.org/wiki/Web_of_trust) with Self Sovereign Identity
+Implementing [Web Of Trust](https://en.wikipedia.org/wiki/Web_of_trust) with Self Sovereign Identity.

+[W3C DID Specification](https://w3c-ccg.github.io/did-spec/) used as a guideline to ensure interoperability with other DID implementations.

 Uses Key Ring Service to Manage the Physical Persistence, Generation, Encryption, Decryption, Revocation, and Destruction of Keys